alejandroastudillo/TeleRehabilitationWithUnity/microprocessors_Code/README.md

 ## Code

 The code that must be uploaded to the Feather M0 boards (master and nodes) is included in the */code/rframe24/* folder.
-In order to upload it correctly, you must change the *module_id* in line 25, being:
+In order to upload it correctly, you must change the *module_id* in __line 25__, being:

 *module_id = 0* for master

 *module_id = 1....7* for nodes.

+If you are going to implement multiple of this wireless sensor network, it is necessary to change the communication channel in each network in order to avoid communication interference.
+This can be done simply by changing the number in
+<br /> *radio.setChannel(Channel_Number)* in __line 93__.